Sage (Marvel Comics): X-Men: Die by the Sword and New Exiles

 Immediately after the defeat of the Shadow Captains, a party is held in honor of Excalibur.
 While the team enjoys the party, Sage feels guilt for her actions.
-The party is suddenly crashed by members of the Exiles; Psylocke and a Thunderbird from an alternate universe.
-They are then attacked by Rouge-Mort and drawn into a battle for the safety of the Multiverse from a psychotic Merlin and The Fury.
+The party is suddenly crashed by Exiles members Psylocke and Thunderbird.
+They are then attacked by Rouge-Mort and drawn into a battle for the safety of the multiverse from a psychotic Merlin and Fury.
 They join forces with the rest of the Exiles, Roma and the Captain Britain Corps.
 The team defeats Merlin, but not before he manages to kill Roma.

-Prior to her death, Roma manages to transfer all of her knowledge about the Multiverse into Sage's mind, causing her to become overwhelmed; she fears for her sanity.
+Prior to her death, Roma transfers all of her knowledge about the multiverse into Sage's mind, causing her to become overwhelmed.
 Fearful of what would happen if someone on Earth ever gained the knowledge in her mind, Sage joins the Exiles.
-She suffers from hallucinations mixing her own memories with the information passed to her by Roma; furthermore, the Diana Fox persona re-emerges and attempts to take control once again.

-While the other Exiles go on missions, Sage largely remains at their base of operation, fighting the effects of Roma's memories and Diana Fox tenaciously every day until she drops from exhaustion.
-She refuses to lose possession of her mind, body, and soul.
-For a while she manages to calm down the phantoms, however, Diana Fox remains an aggressive presence in Sage's mind, fighting her for control.